African Exspression

 Hair sparks conversation.
 We’re pushed to straighten it, disconnecting from our natural beauty.
 My hair feels imprisoned, like it’s in chains.

-Media: Acrylic on canvas framed.
+Media: Pastel on paper framed.

 Title: Steeling Africans.
 2024